rlustin/dj-library-gain-calculator/README.md

 # dj-library-gain-calculator

-Calculates gains in a Traktor DJ library to have a constant loudness.
+Analyses all tracks in a Traktor DJ library to have constant loudness.

-This application is able to calculate the loudness of each track of your Traktor DJ library, to be able to normalize audio so each piece of your DJ set sounds roughly the same volume to the human ear.
+This application computes the loudness of each track of your Traktor DJ library, and normalize audio so each track of your DJ set are at roughly the same perceptual level.

-It uses the [EBU R128 loudness standard](https://tech.ebu.ch/docs/r/r128.pdf) under the hood.
+Normalization is performed using the [EBU R128 loudness standard](https://tech.ebu.ch/docs/r/r128.pdf) under the hood.

 ## Usage